Sammyiel/randompasswordmaker/README.md

-# randompasswordmaker
+# random-password
-An example demo on MERN deployment to Heroku
+This is an example test for MERN deployment on Heroku